Labuan Foundation

 1. Property of the Labuan foundation is owned legally and beneficially by the foundation and is to be utilised solely for the purposes and objects stated in the charter of the foundation.

-2. Property of the Labuan foundation can be Malaysian and/or non-Malaysian property.
+2. Property of the Labuan foundation can be property situated in and/or outside Malaysia.

 3. Any assets endowed to a Labuan foundation shall be the properties of such foundation.